-The Australian/New Zealand Standard for Risk Management AS/NZS ISO 31000:2009, Risk management - Principles and guidelines was developed to provide a generic framework for all organisations.
+The above Standard for Risk was developed to provide a generic framework for all organisations.

 Risk Management can be used as a process to address risk in an organisation in a systematic way, so that the organisation may be better informed about the potential impact that their decisions may have on operations.
 Within this competency, our focus will be on the risk that mining activities can have on the health and safety of individuals.